agrimal/minidatacenter/README.md

 Prerequisites
 =============

-The host must have 2 bridges called 'br-int' and 'br-ext'
+The host must :
+* have a full internet access and not be behind a proxy.

 Install Guide
 =============